ThinkEQ/assembly-solutions-ltd/src/pages/news/gareth-edwards-promoted-to-sales-commercial-director.md

     testimonial:
       alignment: centre
       name: Gareth Balshaw, Managing Director
+      quote: >+
-      quote: "Gareth joined the business in 2005 and has worked his way up from Production Operator to Costing Manager, Sales Manager, and now Sales Director.
-This promotion makes Gareth the first non-family member Director and it is a pleasure to see him reach this well-deserved milestone in his career.
-He has helped the company grow from by £1million in the last 12 months and I am looking forward to seeing the success he brings to ASL throughout the years ahead. "
+        It was a special day and proud moment for me to promote Gareth to Sales & Commercial Director.
+I have been lucky enough to work alongside Gareth for over 15 years and have seen him take on multiple roles, demonstrating his work ethic and loyalty.
+This well-deserved title makes Gareth the first non-family member to become a Director, and it is a pleasure to see him achieve this recognition for all his great work contributed to ASL.
+He has helped the company grow by £1million in the last 12 months and I am looking forward to seeing him create even more success for himself personally and for the company.

 seo:
   title: Gareth Edwards Promoted to Sales Director
   description: Gareth Edwards promoted to Sales Director